 Select the password field.
 In the Properties tab, locate the "Type" dropdown and choose "Password".

 Hide the widget named "Error" by clicking the "Hidden" checkbox in the Style tab.

 STEP 2: SUCCESSFUL LOGIN

 If the correct email and password are entered, the “Account Home” page will open.

 Select the "submit" button.
 In the Properties tab, double-click "OnClick" to add a new OnClick case.

 At the top of the Case Editor, click the "Add Condition" button to open the Condition Builder.

 Leave the first dropdown on the option "text on widget".
-In the second dropdown, choose the widget "Email".
+In the second dropdown, choose the widget "Email address".

-Leave the next two widgets set to "equals" and "value".
+Leave the next two controls set to "equals" and "value".
 In the final field, type <firstname.lastname@example.org> (without brackets).

 Click the green "+" icon on the right to add another condition.